-Kuta Mandalika area was a tourism development center in Central Lombok.
-The development of Kuta Mandalika would also have an impact on other tourism objects around it.
-For this reason, the management of coastal areas in Central Lombok needed to pay attention to the diversity of potential and developing tourism activities.
+Geoecological analysis requires data on abiotic, biotic, and cultural factors.
+Abiotic components include geology (rock), soil, climate, topography, hydrology (water), and oceanology.
+The data is adjusted to the landscape in the study area.
+Kuta Mandalika Beach has three main landscapes, namely volcanic, maritime, and fluvial landscapes.
+The abiotic component data is then processed to limit landform units.
+The landform unit is a spatial unit that will be used in geoecological analysis.
+Kuta Mandalika area is a tourism development center in Central Lombok.
+The development of Kuta Mandalika will also have an impact on other tourism objects around it.
+For this reason, the management of coastal areas in Central Lombok needs to pay attention to the diversity of potential and developing tourism activities.
 Management includes aspects of monitoring and control, infrastructure development, and environmental safety.